KubaBoi/Judo/web/help/help.md

 You can look at your registration but you cannot change it anymore.

 Also check your bill and download it in `.pdf` or `.xlsx` format as in previous step.

+# 5. Conclusion

+Now you know how to operate this application.

+If you are an administrator or organiser, please continue here [Admin help](/help/helpAdmin.html)